 A controversial opinion I know, but hear me out on this.
-Ask anyone online and they will tell you that Daleks in Manhattan/Evolution of the Daleks is one of if not the worst Doctor Who story ever made.
-At the same time ask any fan online and they will say that Human Nature/Family of Blood is one of if not the greatest Doctor Who story ever made.
+Ask anyone online and they will tell you that Daleks in Manhattan/Evolution of the Daleks is one of the worst Doctor Who stories ever made whilst Human Nature/Family of Blood is universally regarded as one of the greatest Doctor Who stories ever made.

 Personally I just don’t understand this?
 I hate to say this but I think a lot of it is received wisdom among fandom.
 Something gets a reputation for being great and lots of people will tend to go along with it and say its the best and overlook any of its faults.
 Similarly if it becomes received wisdom that something is bad then everybody will tend to focus on its faults and make out its worse than it actually is.

 I feel this definitely applies to Daleks in Manhattan/Evolution of the Daleks and Human Nature/Family of Blood.
 A lot of the things that people slate the Dalek two parter for is not only true for Human Nature but to a far greater extent.

 Don’t get me wrong I am not saying that Daleks in Manhattan/Evolution of the Daleks is the best Dalek story or a classic.
 Its okay it has some great ideas some bad ones, but overall its a far, far, far better story in my opinion than Human Nature/Family of Blood.

 Neither story is deserving of the reputation it has and hopefully you will see that here as I run through the reason the reviled Dalek two parter is better than the sappy love story with Scarecrows.

 1/ People slate Daleks in Manhattan/Evolution of the Daleks for its scientific inaccuracy.

 One of the most common criticisms you will see online of the Dalek story is the way that radiation appears in the form of lightening at the end of the story.